DoYouThinkImNotExperiencedUser/RobLogs/README.md

 So developers needed to find workarounds, like proxies.

 ## The solution
-While this is litle bit harder to setup and requires more resources, it is worth it in the end.
+While this is little bit harder to setup and requires more resources, it is worth it in the end.
 I don't expect everyone who reads this post to automatically do this, but atleast try it out and see if it would fit your standards.
 Now, i introduce you, Grafana (**NOT** developed by me (*to not cause confusion)), i would define it as (*Didn't research that, purely made up definition.) open source "analytics" solution (capable of logging).

 # The tutorial